yorick2/cached-image-resizer/README.md

 If you have an issue there is always the simple option to create your own template from my file and use that.
 This also gives the option to create a more customised template.

 #Using the component
-Adding the component to another component.
+Adding the component vue page

 ```vue
 <PictureComponent